Theory and modeling of light-matter interactions in chemistry: current and future: Plasmon chemistry

 From a quantum mechanical point of view, a plasmon is nothing but a specific collective excitation.
 Hence, the quantum chemistry method for excited states can be used to predict the optical properties of plasmonic nanostructures~\cite{Varas:2016tf}.
 The many-body perturbation theory, time-dependent density functional theory (TDDFT), or time-dependent density functional tight-binding (TDDFTB) are methods of choice to compute the plasmon excitations~\cite{Perera:2020jpcc, Rossi:2017jctc, Asadi:2020jpcc, Pandeya:2021jpca, Alkan:2018ug, Alkan:2021vq, DellaSala:2022vo, DAgostino:2018tg, You:2019vn}.
 Without losing generality, here we use TDDFT theory as an example to demonstrate the computation of plasmon excitations.

 TDDFT is the formal extension of the Hohenberg-Kohn-Sham density functional theory (DFT).
 Within the DFT, The Hohenberg-Kohn (HK) theorem~\cite{HK1964} states that the ground-state electron density unambiguously defines the many-electron ground state for an $N-$electron system under the influence of an external potential.
-And there exists an energy functional that guarantees the ground state energy can be reached by the variational principle though the exact functional is an unsolved problem,
+And there exists an energy functional that guarantees the variational principle can reach the ground state energy, though the exact functional is an unsolved problem,

 Where $V_H[\rho]=\int \frac{\rho(\br')}{|\br-\br' |}d\br'$ is the Hartree potential, $ E_{xc}$ is the exchange-correlation functional, which contributes $<10\%$ to the total energy, but describes the most critical correlation effects~\cite{Parr1995annuphys}.
 But DFT is a ground-state theory.
 Light-matter interactions usually result in many elementary excitations within the matter.
 Among various many-body methods, TDDFT (the formal extension of DFT theory) is the preferred tool to evaluate the excited states and optical properties in extended molecular or condensed matter systems.